 < http://www.princeton.edu/~shahnama/>The manuscripts include Garrett Islamic MSS.
 56G, 57G, 58G, and 59G, which were the gift of Robert Garrett, Class of 1897; and the "Peck Shahnamah" (Islamic Manuscripts, Third Series, no. 310), which was bequeathed to Princeton in 1983 by Clara S. Peck, the sister of Fremont C. Peck, Class of 1920.

 Islamic manuscripts at Princeton include various non-Islamic religious texts in Arabic and other languages of the Islamic world.
 Among the more extensive holdings of such non-Islamic texts are the William McElwee Miller Collection of Bābī Writings and Other Iranian Texts, 1846-1923.
 This collection is part of Islamic Manuscripts, Third Series, no. 1-47.
 The collection contains 47 bound volumes of Bābī, Bahai, and other texts in Arabic and Persian, which were purchased by William McElwee Miller (1892-1993), a Presbyterian clergyman and missionary in Iran from 1919 to 1962.
 This collection has been digitized, largely from microfilm, and is being made available online by the Library as a service to scholarship.
-File sizes are large (30-590 MB) and may take some time to download: LINK-TO-DIGITAL-FILES.
-For a preliminary listing of individual volumes and texts in this collection, prepared in 2010, go to http://arks.princeton.edu/ark:/88435/n296wz21b.
+File sizes are large (30-590 MB) and may take some time to download.
+The files are available in the finding aid which lists the individual volumes and texts in this collection.
 Researchers may also be interested in two other collections within the Manuscripts Division: William McElwee Miller Papers (C0385) and Jalal A. Azal Papers (C0384).
 Also included with the digitized manuscripts are notes by Sa`id Khan Kurdistani, the former owner of the Bābī collection, concerning about half the volumes (from the Miller Papers).